faymaz/last_call/README.md

 ## Usage

 Once the extension is installed and activated, you will see an icon in the GNOME top panel.
-By default, the extension will fetch prayer times for the city of Mörfelden-Walldorf.
+By default, the extension will fetch prayer times for the city of Istanbul.
 You can change the city by clicking on the panel icon and selecting a different city from the dropdown menu.

 The panel icon will change every two seconds to give a dynamic appearance.
 The remaining time until the next prayer will be calculated and, when 15 minutes remain, the `call.mp3` sound file will play as a notification.